-With the rise of social media, it's now easier than ever to make a defamatory statement.
-That's because social media services like Twitter and Facebook allow you to instantly "publish" a statement that can reach thousands of people.
-Whether it's a disparaging blog post, Facebook status update, or YouTube video, online defamation is treated the same way as more traditional forms.
+With the rise of social media, it is now easier than ever to make a defamatory statement.
+That is because social media services like Twitter and Facebook allow you to instantly õpublishö a statement that can reach thousands of people.
+Whether it is a disparaging blog post, Facebook status update, or YouTube video, online defamation is treated the same way as more traditional forms.
 That means you can be sued for any defamatory statements you post online.